-Kevin Guy will begin his first season coaching in the Indoor Football League, his 13th as a general manager and head coach, and his ninth in that position with the world champion Arizona Rattlers.
-He spent 16 seasons coaching in Arena football.
+Kevin Guy completed his first season coaching in the Indoor Football League by winning the national championship.
+This was his 13th as a general manager and head coach, and his ninth in that position with the world champion Arizona Rattlers.

 In 2016, Guy led the Arizona Rattlers to an AFL record tenth ArenaBowl appearance, and earned the AFL Marcum-Moss Coach of the Year award for the second time.

 In 2014, Guy became the first coach in AFL history to reach the championship game in four consecutive seasons, while leading Arizona to a third straight title, a 72-32 decision over the Cleveland Gladiators in ArenaBowl XXVII.
 The victory also moved Guy into a tie with the late Tim Marcum as the only coaches in League history to have won three titles in a row.
 Following the 2015 season, Guy was inducted into the University of West Alabama Hall of Fame.